Skip to main content

 function Example(){}function AnotherExample(){}Example.prototype.methodOne=function(a){var b;return b=0===a?"Zero.":"Not zero."},Example.prototype.methodTwo=function(a,b){var c=a+b;return c},module.exports=Example,AnotherExample.prototype.methodOne=function(a){var b;return b=a*a},AnotherExample.prototype.methodTwo=function(a,b){var c=a/b;return c},module.exports=AnotherExample;

-I'm sure you've noticed the JavaScript comment in the first line of the file.
-That is enabled by one of uglify's options, namely:
+You’ve probably noticed the JavaScript comment on the first line.
+That comes from one of uglify’s options:

 banner: '/*! <%= pkg.name %> <%= grunt.template.today("yyyy-mm-dd") %> */\n'